 - 3) The burden of expectation shifts towards the selection and training of supervisors who have the relevant transferable skills and dispositions, rather than expecting that all/most superintendents should supervise their own colleagues. - 4) From September 2021 Annual Supervision Covenants should include the need for a conversation about the supervisory relationship and explicit consent of the supervisee to be supervised by their minister in oversight. - 5) By the 2024 Conference all keepers of Supervision Implementation Plans should conduct a review of all supervisory relationships in order to ensure that all those who wish to be supervised by someone other than their manager/minister in oversight are matched with another approved supervisor.
 This might be achieved incrementally as staff move appointments, or in a single 'reshuffle' exercise.
-It is not recommended that Districts that have only recently rolled out supervision disturb newly formed supervisory relationships before 2023-24 unless there is a specific request or general consensus to do so. - 6) The roles of ministers in oversight are clarified in relation to a more focused approach to MDR and in relation to Agreed Records to ensure that an oversight perspective is regularly fed into the reflective practice of the ministry practitioner; training for engaging in these oversight roles be incorporated into the induction of superintendents and District Chairs and be offered to those already in post. - 7) The Ministries Committee will devise and authorise a secure, integrated online system of record keeping for supervision and MDR that makes it easier to protect confidentiality, and ensure the appropriate transfer of Agreed Records and Reports.
+It is not recommended that Districts that have only recently rolled out supervision disturb newly formed supervisory relationships before 2023-24 unless there is a specific request or general consensus to do so.

+- 6) The roles of ministers in oversight are clarified in relation to a more focused approach to MDR and in relation to Agreed Records to ensure that an oversight perspective is regularly fed into the reflective practice of the ministry practitioner; training for engaging in these oversight roles be incorporated into the induction of superintendents and district chairs. - 7) Consideration is given by the Ministries Team to devising an integrated online system of record keeping for supervision and MDR that makes it easier to protect confidentiality, and ensure the appropriate transfer of Agreed Records and Reports.